At the Gates (video game): Reception

-At the Gates received mixed reviews on Metacritic.
+At the Gates received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 PC Gamer wrote, "Passive AI and a flawed economy ruin what could have been a refreshing 4X experiment."
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 40% of critics.
 IGN wrote, "At the Gates tries some ambitious new ideas that, in time, may leave a mark on the 4X genre.
 But today, it's far too broken to recommend."
 Game Informer praised the combination of 4X gameplay with roguelike elements.